leonardodeborba/meta-front-end-developer-professional-certificate/1-introduction-to-front-end-development/my-notes.md

 - A web server stores and delivers the content for a website to clients (such as a web browser) that request it.
 - Uses HTTP Protocol to communicate with the browser.
-- Web acceleration: When a webserver caches content to speed delivery of a commonly requested content.
+- Web acceleration: when a web server caches content to speed delivery of a commonly requested content.
-- Virtual Hosting: A Web server can host a single or multiple websites using the same software and hardware resources.
+- Virtual Hosting: a Web server can host a single or multiple websites using the same software and hardware resources.

 ## What is a Web Browser?
 (Mozilla)